-year 2006.22 For taxpayers with incomes above this threshold amount, their credit is reduced by the ratio of their income above the threshold to \$40,000.
-For example, a taxpayer with an AGI of \$180,000 would have their credit reduced by 39% (calculated as \$180,000 - \$164,410, or \$15,590 divided by \$40,000, equals 39%).
+In addition to the maximum amount for qualified expenses, two other significant limitations are related to the credit.
+The first is the phaseout of the credit, or maximum income limitation.
+The full credit can only be claimed by families with an adjusted gross income (AGI)21 equal to or less than \$174,730 in tax year 2008.22 For taxpayers with incomes above this threshold amount, their credit is reduced by the ratio of their income above the threshold to \$40,000.
+For example, a taxpayer with an AGI of \$180,000 would have their credit reduced by 13.2% (calculated as \$180,000 - \$174,730, or \$5,270 divided by \$40,000, equals 13.2%).
 For taxpayers with an AGI \$40,000 or more above the threshold,23 the credit is reduced to zero (\$0).

-The second limitation is that the credit is nonrefundable, and a nonrefundable tax credit can only offset tax liability.
-For the adoption tax credit, the actual amount of the credit that may be taken is based on tax liability remaining after (almost all) other nonrefundable tax credits have been applied - the foreign tax credit, credit for child and dependant care expenses, credit for the elderly and disabled, education credits, retirement savings contribution credit, and the child tax credit.
-Therefore, taxpayers with a tax liability that is significantly lower than their qualified adoption expenses (after the other nonrefundable tax credits) receive only a limited benefit from the tax credit.
+The second limitation is that the credit is nonrefundable, and a nonrefundable tax credit can only offset tax liability.24 For the adoption tax credit, the actual amount of the credit that may be taken is based on tax liability remaining after (almost all) other nonrefundable tax credits have been applied-the foreign tax credit, credit for child and dependant care expenses, credit for the elderly and disabled, education credits, retirement savings contribution credit, and the child tax credit.25 Therefore, taxpayers with a tax liability that is significantly lower than their qualified adoption expenses (after the other nonrefundable tax credits) receive only a limited benefit from the tax credit.
 If the qualified expenses exceed the taxpayer's tax liability, the tax liability will be reduced to zero, but the taxpayer will not receive a refund.
 The lower the taxpayer's tax liability, the lower the benefit from the credit.
-There is, however, a carryover provision that allows a taxpayer to carry the credit forward for up to five years.
-Expenses of the taxpayer of the credit forward for up to five years.
+There is, however, a carryover provision that allows a taxpayer to carry the credit forward for up to five years.26

-Claiming the Credit.
+Claiming the Credit

 To claim the adoption tax credit, a taxpayer must fill out IRS Form 8839.27 Depending on the taxpayer's marital status, the filing requirements may vary.
-Generally, a married couple must file a joint tax return to claim the adoption tax credit.28 If two taxpayers (not married to each other) wish to claim the adoption tax credit, they may split the qualified expenses for the adoption
+Generally, a married couple must file a joint tax return to claim the adoption tax credit.28 If two taxpayers (not married to each other) wish to claim the adoption tax credit, they may split the qualified expenses for the adoption tax